 If you are a U.S. citizen or a U.S. Greencard holder and you live abroad, you are taxed on your worldwide income.
-However, you may qualify to be excluded from income up to $99,200 (for 2014) of your foreign earnings.
+However, you may qualify to be excluded from income up to $102,700 (for 2017) of your foreign earnings.
 In addition, you can exclude or deduct certain foreign housing amounts.

-- a U.S. Greencard holder who is a citizen or national of a country with which the U.S. has an income tax treaty in effect (the Netherlands and the U.S. have concluded such treaty) and who fulfills the bona fide residency test; or
+a U.S. Greencard holder who is a citizen or national of a country with which the U.S. has an income tax treaty in effect (the Netherlands and the U.S. have concluded such treaty) and who fulfills the bona fide residency test; or

-- a U.S. citizen or a U.S. Greencard holder who fulfills the physically presence test
+a U.S. citizen or a U.S. Greencard holder who fulfills the physically presence test

-Use this diagram from the IRS Publication 54 to check whether you can claim either Exclusion or the Deduction.
+Usethis diagram from the IRS Publication 54 to check whether you can claim either Exclusion or the Deduction.